 Internship Module (including the Final Report)..........9 Units

-Courses recommended for the CEA track clusters are listed in the attached Table.
+Courses recommended for the CEA track clusters are listed in the PSM-ABS Student Handbook.
 Other classes may be substituted for the classes listed in the attached Table with the agreement of the Director of the Graduate Studies (DGS) and the Advisor and the Committee of the student.
 Initial selection of the appropriate courses within each cluster and for the study plan in general will be done by agreement between the student and the DGS, based on a draft study plan assembled by the student and submitted to the DGS.
 This plan should be based on the particular needs and interests of the student, considering the career path the student is pursuing.
 Fine tuning and other necessary changes of the course plan will be made by the Advisor and the student’s Committee, in agreement with the DGS.

 Administrative policies are outlined in the program bylaws here